2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 <chapterId>0862bc6b-1c48-4aa4-b76d-4f547b469008</chapterId>

-Having studied the fundamentals of privacy protection, we will now examine more sophisticated techniques designed to actively defend your confidentiality, particularly by anonymizing your bitcoin history.
+Having studied the fundamentals of privacy protection, we will now examine more sophisticated techniques designed to actively defend your confidentiality, particularly by anonymizing your Bitcoin history.
 In the next part, we'll examine a range of small techniques.
 First, I'd like to introduce you to coinjoin.

 Coinjoin is often regarded as the most effective method for protecting the privacy of Bitcoin users.
 But what exactly is a coinjoin transaction?
 Let's find out.

 ### The basic principles of coinjoin

-Coinjoin is a technique that helps break the tracking of bitcoin transactions on the blockchain.
+Coinjoin is a technique that helps break the tracking of Bitcoin transactions on the blockchain.
 It is based on a collaborative transaction with a specific structure, known as the coinjoin transaction.

 As we saw in the first parts of this course, Bitcoin transactions are known to all users via their node.
 It is therefore easy to check the electronic signature chain of each coin and observe its history.
 This means that all users can attempt to analyze the transactions of other users.
 As a result, anonymity at the transaction level is impossible.
 However, anonymity is preserved at the level of individual identification.
 Unlike the conventional banking system, where each account is linked to a personal identity, on Bitcoin, funds are associated with cryptographic key pairs (or scripts), offering users a form of pseudonymity behind cryptographic identifiers.